Call for ‘radical government intervention’ with petrol set to hit 180p per litre

 He said: “A litre of unleaded is now a frightening 177.88p while diesel is 185p, an increase of 2p already this month.

-“With oil now above 120 US dollars a barrel and sterling still at 1.2 US dollars, worse is still to come.”
+“With oil now above US$120 a barrel and sterling still at $1.20, worse is still to come.

 “Sadly, we expect to see the average price of petrol break through the 180p mark this week, with diesel moving further towards 190p.